grpc/test-infra/containers/runtime/xds/README.md

 ## Options for starting the xDS server

-The following example start a xDS server with the initial endpoint update server listening on port 18005, serving resource snapshot created based on `config/default_config.json`.
+The following example start an xDS server with the initial endpoint update server listening on port 18005, serving resource snapshot created based on `config/default_config.json`.
 The server target string passed to gRPC proxyless client needs to match the name of the listener resource that handling the requests, the listener name is primarily supplied through the